Abingdon, Oxfordshire Travel Information

 Opposite is the County Gaol, built by French prisoners during the Napoleonic Wars.
 It is no longer a prison, but a local leisure complex.

 The final building in the Abbey group on Thames Street is the Long Gallery, which probably provided accommodation for abbey clerks working at Checker Hall.
-This building dates to the 15th century, and again has a beautifully built half timber roof.
+This building dates to the 15th century, and again has a beautifully built half-timbered roof.

 Address: Abingdon-on-Thames, Oxfordshire, England